nickeblewis/nicklewis.net.7/blog/write52-6/index.md

 ---
-title: iPhone Photography - the game is on
+title: iPhone Photography
 summary: Issue 6 of 52 - the new iPhone 11 is a serious camera and I’ve been taking it for a whirl
 slug: issue6
 date: 2019-11-09
 published: true
 section: write52
+sub: 6
 tags:
  - CMS
  - Sanity
  - Headless
  - Gridsome
- - iPhone
- - Photography
- - Farnborough
- - Wales
 ---
 ## iPhone 11